Tips for Grooming Your Dog at Home: A Beginner's Guide

 If you’re unsure, consult a groomer for advice on how much to trim.

-- Be Patient: Stay calm and take breaks if your dog becomes restless.
+- Be Patient: Stay peaceful while giving your dog regular breaks whenever it becomes agitated.

 - Stay Safe: Always use tools designed for pets and handle them carefully to avoid accidents.